ReplAPI-it/ReplAPI.it-NodeJS/README.md

  ```

 That was fun!
 Now how about getting a specific post?
-Let's create a simple post and ask for it's body:
+Let's create a simple post and ask for it's title:
  ```js
  const repl = require('replapi-it');